ideasonpurpose/docker-wordpress-dev/README.md

 ### Pulling Data from Remote Servers

 The `npm run pull` command brings together several sub-commands to sync remote data to the local development environment.
 Each command can also be called individually.
-Connection info needs to be configured in a **.env** file.
+Connection info must be configured in a **.env** file.
 Values are documented in the **.env.sample** file.

 Private SSH keys are passed to the image as [Docker Secrets][docker-secrets], point `$SSH_KEY_PATH` to a local private key in **.env**.

-Pulling uploads, plugins and database dumps is currently supported on WP Engine and Kinsta.
+Pulling uploads, plugins and database dumps is currently supported on WP Engine and Kinsta\*.

 Connections must be configured on a per-machine basis using a `.env` file in the project root.
 For new projects, rename the `.env.example` to **.env** and update the settings.